BSc Zoology: Course Fees, Admission 2026, Syllabus, Top Colleges, Career Scope

-BSc Zoology is a 3-year UG academic degree where candidates study animals and their form, function, behaviour, habits etc. The BSc Zoology syllabus includes some core subjects such as evolution, Genetics, physiology, Biochemistry, classifications, etc. which are divided into 6 semesters with each semester involving theory, practical and lab examinations.
+BSc Zoology is a 3-year UG academic degree.
+Zoology is a branch of biology.
+Here one can study animals and their form, function, behaviour, habits etc. The BSc Zoology syllabus includes some core subjects such as - evolution, Genetics, physiology, Biochemistry, classifications, etc. These are divided among 6 semesters - each involving theory, practical and lab examinations.

 BSc Zoology Course Details: Highlights